-Pouty graduate students at Yale – who get a $30k-per-year stipend, full health benefits and receiving $40,000 a year in free tuition, by the way – have decided they’re unhappy with their school’s union benefits.
+Several graduate students at Yale – who already receive a $30k-per-year stipend, full health benefits and receiving $40,000 a year in free tuition, by the way – have decided they’re unhappy with their school’s union benefits.

-In response to this clear crisis, eight students with the school’s Local 33 union have begun holding a "hunger strike" in front of Yale President Peter Salovey’s house until the school meets their demands.
-And, according to the Yale Daily News, follow students and school admininstrators expressed concern that the demonstrators were taking things a bit too far and could wind up hurting themselves.
+In response, eight students with the school’s Local 33 union have decided to hold a hunger strike in front of Yale President Peter Salovey’s house until the school meets their demands.
+According to the Yale Daily News, the move prompted fellow students and school administrators to express concern that these students may be taking things a bit too far and causing a health hazard to themselves.

-That probably would have been a legit concern -- except that this particular hunger strike doesn’t actually involve not eating.
-No joke.
+Which would be a legit concern -- except that this particular hunger strike doesn’t actually involve not eating.
+In the explaining the

-temper tantrum protest, Yale students said the strike is only “symbolic,” and that students can actually leave and go get food when they’re hungry.
-Here's a photo of the pamphlet posted on Twitter by a former Yale student:
+temper tantrum protest, the students said the strike is only “symbolic,” and that students can get up and go get food when they’re hungry.
+Here's a photo of the pamphlet Union 33 issued before the demonstration, posted on Twitter by a former Yale student:

 Bold move, Yale.
 Bold move.